Difference Between Segmentation and Targeting

 Main Differences Between Segmentation and Targeting

-2. Segmentation is the division of the entire market into multiple segments, while targeting is the selection of one segment.
+2. Segmentation divides the entire market into multiple segments, while targeting selects one segment.

 3. The aim of the segmentation is to highlight the likeliness of people with the same characteristics, while the aim of targeting is to highlight the profitability of the selected segment.